 Jay-Z’s Involvement With Brooklyn Nets Pays Off Handsomely For Team, Rapper As Well

-'s plans to acquire the New Jersey Nets and move the team to the rapper’s native Brooklyn.
-Although Hov’s ownership stake is considerably small, his brand and the impact felt throughout the organization is far more valuable than imagined, reports the New York Times
+Shawn “Jay-Z” Carter made a splash in the news after being named as one of the many investors in developer Bruce Ratner’s plans to acquire the New Jersey Nets and move the team to the rapper’s native Brooklyn.
+Although Hov’s ownership stake is considerably small, his brand and the impact felt throughout the organization is far more valuable than imagined, reports the New York Times.

 Jay-Z has certainly come a long way from Marcy Houses projects, a point proven by his business savvy and ability to make epic moves in arenas outside of music.